 Please check the Class Schedule or contact the for specific course availability for each semester:

-HBSK 4072 Theory and techniques of reading assessment and intervention
+HBSK 4072 Theory and Techniques of Assessment and Intervention in Reading

-An examination of the learning of reading and writing by adults who have not achieved full literacy.
-Populations discussed include adults with learning disabilities, adult basic education students, community college continuing education and developmental education students, immigrants and others who have limited English language proficiency, students in correctional settings, and participants in adult literacy programs outside of the U.S.
+This course provides an examination of the learning of reading and writing by adults who have not achieved full literacy.
+Populations discussed include adults with learning disabilities, adult basic education students, community college, continuing education, and developmental education students, immigrants and others who have limited English language proficiency, students in correctional settings, and participants in adult literacy programs outside of the U.S. Materials fee: $30.

 HBSK 4085 Behavioral management in the classroom